numba/numba/docs/source/cuda/kernels.rst

   (here ``increment_by_one``) and indexing it with a tuple of integers.

 * Running the kernel, by passing it the input array (and any separate output arrays if necessary).
-By default, running a kernel is synchronous: the function returns when the kernel has finished executing and the data is synchronized back.
+By default, running the kernel is asynchronous: the function returns immediately.
+Only if the data that is accessed by the kernel is synchronized back, either manually or implicitly when passing an input array that resides in host memory, the kernel will be synchronous.
+  Use :ref:`cuda.synchronize() <cuda-device-memory>` if you want to force synchronous kernels regardless of this condition.

+  Note: if you manually manage device memory (eg. use :ref:`cuda.to_device(h_arr) <cuda-device-memory>` and :ref:`d_arr.copy_to_host() <cuda-device-memory>` ) the kernel function itself will be asynchronous, but the act of copying the data to or from the device will be synchronous.

 Choosing the block size
 -----------------------